 Welcome to Music Literature.
 This is a course about listening to music with understanding.
 You're already good at listening to music?
-Indeed, humans come fully equipped for this task but there are a few things you can do to step up your listening game.
+Indeed, humans come fully equipped for this task but there are a few things you can do to improve your skills.
 And it's all about the understanding part.
 Don't worry, we'll work on the understanding part one step at a time throughout the semester.

-Our focus is on Western art music created during the last one thousand years of European and American history.
+This Music Literature course focuses on Western art music created during the last one thousand years of European and American history.
 What most people call classical music.
-So no jazz, pop, folk or non-Western music (there are separate courses for those styles).
+So no jazz, pop, folk or non-Western music.
+There are separate courses for those styles.
 One thousand years encompasses a lot of music so the material is distilled down to the most representative pieces from each era.
 There are six main stylistic eras for music:

 - Medieval (450-1450)